-From tip to tail, discover every corner of the Isle of Man with local expert Nadia Alkahzrajie’s 24-hour guide.
+From tip to tail, discover every corner of the Isle of Man with Nadia Alkahzrajie’s 24-hour guide.

-1500-1700.
-Head south down Ballamodha Straight.
-Like many places on the island, the laid-back village of Port St Mary makes few concessions to tourism, but take a peek under the sleepy facade and you’ll find a village with real character and a community feel.
-Impromptu folk music sessions are held at The Albert Hotel’s pub (Athol Street, 01624 832 118), a good old-fashioned bar known for its locally brewed ales such as Old Bushy Tail and Shuttleworth Snap, while Patchwork Café (Bay View Road, 01624 836 418) is a popular meeting place for sumptuous homemade cake and afternoon tea.
+The laid-back village of Port St Mary makes few concessions to tourism, but take a peek under the sleepy facade and you’ll find a village with real character and a community feel.
+Folk music sessions are often held at The Albert Hotel’s pub (Athol Street, 01624 832 118), a cosy bar known for its fine malt whisky selection and locally brewed ales such as Old Bushy Tail.
+Patchwork Café (Bay View Road, 01624 836 418) is a popular meeting place for afternoon tea and delectable homemade cakes.

 A handsome 16th-century estate set in 6 hectares of gardens and woodland, Milntown House (Lezayre, 01624 812 321) was once the home of the illustrious Christian family, of which Fletcher Christian gained notoriety as the head mutineer on HMS Bounty.
 Remodelled during the early 1800s, the Gothic mansion house makes interesting viewing, or wander round the ancient mill and duck pond in the restful grounds.
 A private trust now manages the estate, which also includes a superb collection of vintage motorcars and motorcycles that belonged to Sir Clive Edwards, a former resident.
 With its long history, Milntown is also said to be one of the most haunted locations on the island.
 Isle of Man Ghost Tours (15 Ash Close, 076 2441 6824) offer private bookings and ghost walks around Milntown and other atmospheric locations.